 55-inch Samsung LCD TV

-- The pro made the repair and saved the customer from purchasing a new LCD TV.
+- Solution: The pro made the repair and saved the customer from purchasing a new LCD TV.

 Total project cost: $150, including parts and labor.

-It can cost you upward of $100 to repair a cracked LCD TV screen.
-Check to see if your TV is still under warranty – you might be able to get the screen repaired for a reduced cost if the damage is under warranty.
+It can cost you up to of $100 to repair a cracked LCD TV screen.
+Check to see if your TV is still under warranty — you might be able to get the screen repaired for a reduced cost if the damage is under warranty.

 If the damage is severe, consider opting to buy a new TV, as it might be cheaper than repairing the existing one.